Geometric intersections of loops on surfaces: Introduction

-Nielsen fixed point theory is named after its founder Jakob Nielsen.
-In 1921, he determined the minimal number of fixed points in any isotopy class of self-homeomorphisms of the torus.
-He classified fixed points according to their behavior on the universal covering space.
-Now, this theory is one of classical branch of algebraic topology.
+Nielsen fixed point theory was named after its founder Jakob Nielsen.
+In 1921, he obtained the minimal number of fixed points in any isotopy class of self-homeomorphisms of the torus.
+According to the behavior of lifting of homeomorphisms on the universal covering space, he classified fixed points into various classes.
 The crucial problem is the estimation of number of fixed points in a given homotopy class of self-maps, see \cite{Jiangbook}.
-Based on our previous work in \cite{guying}, we put the intersections of loops into generalized Nielsen theory.
-Using common value pair, we formalize the minimal geometric intersection number into the number of the essential common value classes.
+Based on our prior work in \cite{guying}, we put the intersections of loops into generalized Nielsen theory, and obtain a necessary and sufficient condition that two intersections can be cancelled or combined with each other.

-G\"{o}rbner bases were introduced in 1965, together with an algorithm to compute them, by B. Buchberger in his Ph.D. thesis \cite{Buchberger}.
-He named them after his advisor W. G\"{o}rbner.
+Gr\"{o}bner bases were introduced in 1965, together with an algorithm to compute them, by B. Buchberger in his Ph.D. thesis \cite{Buchberger}.
+He named them after his advisor W. Gr\"{o}bner.
 Now it becomes one of the main practical tools for solving systems of polynomial equations and computing the images of algebraic varieties.
-Since the natural connection between membership of an idea and word problem of a group, G\"{o}rbner base was applied into group theory, and was named as ``rewriting system'', see \cite{Madlener1989} for more details.
+Since the natural connection between membership of an ideal and the word problem for a group, Gr\"{o}bner base was applied into group theory, and was named as ``rewriting system'', see \cite{Madlener1989} for more details.
 Some people use the notation \gr basis to indicate the non-commutative version, because the work of Shirshov \cite{Shirshov}.
 When we are given a presentation of group, there is no finite \gr basis in general, and hence Buchberger's algorithm may not terminate.